sparklingpandas/sparklingpandas/README.md

 ==============

 SparklingPandas aims to make it easy to use the distributed computing power of PySpark to scale your data analysis with Pandas.
+SparklingPandas builds on Spark's DataFrame class to give you a polished, pythonic, and Pandas like API.

 Documentation
 =========